 No Driving or Operating any Type of Machinery

 If an SF patient’s dental implant surgery required the use of a sleeping sedative, it is strongly recommended they do not drive or operate any type of heavy machinery for the next 24 hours after leaving the office.
-The patient should make arrangement for the ride home after the procedure.
+The patient should make arrangements for the ride home after the procedure.

 Ease Back into Eating Solid Foods